 If you had to describe your life in just a few sentences… how would you start?

-You want to know what most of them said?
+Do you want to know what most of them said?

 Their opening line was the scariest sentiment a human being can ever utter…